-You know the saying “There are no guarantees in life”?
+Have you heard the phrase “There are no guarantees in life?”

 Sounds morbid, I know.
 But there is a point to this morbidity, as you will see later in this post.

-Why Your Own Death is The Ultimate Change Agent
+Why Your Own Death is Your Ultimate Change Agent

 “Remembering that I’ll be dead soon is the most important tool I’ve ever encountered to make the big choices in life.
 Because almost everything, all external expectations, all pride, fear of embarrassment and failure, all these things just fall way in the face of death.
 Remembering you’re going to die, is the best way I know to avoid the trap of thinking you have something to lose”

-Here’s Steve Jobs in his own words (I’ve extracted the key insights from his speech, and tagged them (e.g. 5.22mins) so you can go right to the bits in the video):
+(I’ve extracted the key insights from his speech, and tagged them (e.g. 5.22mins) so you can go right to the bits that interest you in the video):

-By the way if you haven’t already read Walter Issacson’s book titled Steve Jobs then I suggest you do so.
+By the way, if you haven’t already read Walter Isaacson’s book titled Steve Jobs then I suggest you do so.
 Steve’s story is fascinating and inspiring.

 - His first story is about connecting the dots.
 (0.45 mins)